 1. The Potential for False Positives and “Overtreatment”

 This is an issue that relates particularly to mammograms, which is an x-ray picture of the breast used to screen for cancer.
 Mammograms sometimes lead to false positive results, leaving a woman thinking she has cancer when she actually does not.
 This will lead to additional x-ray exposure, invasive biopsy and sometimes even cancer treatment and surgery unnecessarily.

 Mammograms also can detect cases of ductal carcinoma in situ (DCIS), which is a non-invasive tumor that may or may not become cancerous.
 All cases of DCIS are treated, even though some of them will never cause symptoms or threaten a woman’s life.
 This potential for overtreatment and false positives, along with the cumulative radiation exposure that all mammograms contribute to, must be taken into consideration when considering this procedure.

 Check out the secrets in this “natural health bible.”
-Tens of thousands swear they’ve CURED themselves of chronic pain and disease using the methods described in this book — and it’s your, FREE, today.
+Thousands swear they’ve CURED themselves of chronic pain and disease using the methods described in this book — and it’s yours, FREE, today.
 The more you do now to keep yourself healthy, the less you’ll have to rely on the conventional medical system later.

 Also be sure to read about the Top 4 Dangers of CT Scans you may not have heard …